AliceO2Group/QualityControl/doc/Advanced.md

         "active": "true",
         "critical": "false",     "": "if false the task is allowed to die without stopping the workflow, default: true",
 ```
-By default, they are critical.
+By default they are `critical` meaning that their failure will stop the run.
+If they are not critical, they will be `expendable` and will not stop the run if they die.

+### Auto-generated proxies

+They adopt the criticality of the task they are proxying.

 ### QC mergers

-Mergers are critical or not based on the criticality of the task they are merging data for.
+Mergers are `resilient`.

 ### QC checkers

-Checkers are non-critical.
+Checkers are `resilient`.

+### QC aggregators

+Aggregators are `resilient`.

 ### QC post-processing tasks